Improved Operator Learning by Orthogonal Attention: Conclusion

 \section{Conclusion}

-This paper aims to addresses the overfitting challenges stemming from the limited training data obtained through classical PDE solvers.
-Our main contribution is the introduction of regularization mechanisms for neural operators to enhance generalization performance.
+This paper aims to address the performance decline stemming from the limited training data from classical PDE solvers and the complexity of deep models.
+Our main contribution is the introduction of regularization mechanisms for neural operators, which effectively enhance generalization performance with reduced training data.
 We propose an attention mechanism with orthogonalization regularization based on the kernel integral rewritten by orthonormal eigenfunctions.
 We further present a neural operator called ONO, built upon this attention mechanism.
 Extensive experiments demonstrate the superiority of our approach compared to baselines.
-This work contributes to mitigating overfitting issues, particularly in the context of large models for solving PDEs, which tend to overfit the limited training data.
+The study aims to mitigate the challenges associated with the small data regime and enhance the robustness of large PDE-solving models.